 Do female editors tend to publish more papers by female authors?
 This is a relatively natural question to ask, given existing work in related settings (see Bagues and Esteve-Volart 2010, Bagues et al. 2017 and Vattuone and Zinovyeva 2022).
 We study this question using two dependent variables, the fraction of female authors per published paper, and whether the published paper has at least one female author.
-Main independent variable of interest is the Dummy Female Editor.
+The coefficient of interest is the one by the female editor.

-Table 8 shows the results.
+Table 9 shows the results.
 With no paper level controls, we find that female editors tend to publish more papers by female authors.
 This is compatible with gender differences across topics and fields.
 However, once we control for paper level characteristics (in particular JEL codes), we find no evidence of any trickle-down effects.